ninadnale/movieapp/README.md

 # movieapp
-This repository showcases a simple Spring Boot application exposing a Movie API.
+This repository hosts a simple Spring Boot application exposing APIs for crud operations on a movie database.